-- 6.1 We offer opportunities for more able and talented pupils to thrive through: - An enriched, stimulating and relevant curriculum; - Regular reinforcement of high expectations, e.g. with challenges planned for each lesson - Opportunities for pupils to work outside their usual working environment, where possible (e.g. regional enrichment events or workshops); - Independent and collaborative learning activities; - The focus on thinking and study skills, including metacognition; - Pupils self-assessing and evaluating their own work; and - Encouraging risk-taking and the experience of setbacks to develop resilience.
+- 6.1 We offer opportunities for more able and talented pupils to thrive through: - An enriched, stimulating and relevant curriculum; - Regular reinforcement of high expectations - Opportunities for pupils to work outside their usual working environment, where possible (e.g. regional enrichment events or workshops); - Independent and collaborative learning activities; - The focus on thinking and study skills, including metacognition; - · Pupils self-assessing and evaluating their own work; and - Encouraging risk-taking and the experience of setbacks to develop resilience.

-7 Extension, Acceleration and Enrichment
+7 Extension.
+Acceleration and Enrichment